The Province of Manitoba has announced new Provincial Health Orders to come into effect on April 20, 2021.

 Coaches or workout leaders are required to have hand sanitizer and PPE available at all workouts.
 Triathlon Manitoba can provide such packages to programs if needed.

 Triathlon Manitoba will continue working with Sport Manitoba, Swim Manitoba, Manitoba Cycling Association and Athletics Manitoba to ensure the restart of our sport happens in the most responsible way.

 If you have any questions, please contact us at the office.

 Further details can be found in the complete Orders Under the Public Health Act PDF, with the following relevant sections highlighted here for sport:

 - 13(1) Outdoor sporting facilities may open, subject to the requirements of this section.

-- 13(2) Persons must not engage in outdoor sporting activities as part of a group of more than 10 persons, unless all persons in the group reside in the same private residence or they are participating in an organized practice, game or competition at an outdoor sporting facility.
+- 13(2) Persons must not engage in outdoor sporting activities as part of a group of more than 10 persons, unless all persons in the group are participating in an organized practice, game or competition at an outdoor sporting facility.

 - 13(3) Organized practices, games and competitions at outdoor sporting facilities may take place, but the operator of a facility must ensure that no multi-team tournaments are permitted at the facility.

 - 14(1) Indoor sporting facilities, including swimming pools, may open if the operator of the facility complies with all requirements of this Order.